-#2.
-How long is the current version supported?
+2. How long is the current version supported? (covered in Upgrade to 19c on Oracle Standard Edition blog)

 At Dbvisit, we always recommend customers run our latest versions since they include functionality and stability improvements.
 But your organization may have a ‘Version -1’ policy for software, including Oracle Databases.